gchq/sleeper/docs/deployment/deploy-with-cdk.md

 #### CDK context variables

-There are a number of context variables common to `SleeperCdkApp` or `SleeperDemonstrationCdkApp`, for deploying a Sleeper instance. `SleeperArtefactsCdkApp` has its own separate set of context variables.
+There are a number of context variables common to `SleeperCdkApp` and `SleeperDemonstrationCdkApp`, for deploying a Sleeper instance. `SleeperArtefactsCdkApp` has its own separate set of context variables.

 When deploying a Sleeper instance, point to your instance configuration with one of two context variables: